 Autoimmune disease such as Sjogren’s syndrome, are popular among women that are over the age of 40.
 Furthermore, recent research has shown 5 million men and 18 million women are suffering from AD.

-And it often causes dryness if the mouth and can degenerate to Tooth Decay.
+And it often causes dryness in the mouth and can degenerate to Tooth Decay.

 This Autoimmune disease attacks the salivary gland which is responsible for the production of saliva in the mouth.

-When the glands are attacked, saliva production in the mouth becomes reduced as well as tears in the eyes this leads to the dryness of the mouth and eyes.
+When the glands are attacked, saliva production in the mouth becomes reduced as well as tears in the eyes which leads to the dryness of the mouth and eyes.

 The dryness that arises from autoimmune diseases affects the health of the teeth and causes the teeth to begin to decay